votingsystem/votingsystem/timestamp-server/readme.md

 ## Config files

-The application expects the content of the directory 'docs/application-dir-contents' with values appropriate to the installation in the directory:
+The application expects the content of the distribution directory 'docs/application-dir-contents' with values appropriate to the installation in the directory:

     /var/local/middleware/timestamp-server